yanlingzhuang/yanlingzhuang.github.io/_pages/teaching.md

 1. Logistic Planning Department Intern at JD.com, Shenyang Distribution Centre, Summer 2018
 2. Warehouse Department Intern at JD.com, Dalian Distribution Centre, Summer 2017

+## Services and Associations

+* Member of INFORMS (The Institute for Operations Research and the Management Sciences)